symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

     manage fragments of content, so-called blocks, that are persisted in a database and can be incorporated into any page layout.

-The Symfony2 CMF BlockBundle also provides a few commonly used standard blocks, including the ability to edit them.
+The CmfBlockBundle also provides a few commonly used standard blocks, including the ability to edit them.
 See :doc:`types`.

 Installation